Naked Girl Killed in the Park: Plot

-Chris and Catherine share their date at the amusement park, then a restaurant where Chris' wife Kirsty works as a waitress, but is careful to not blow his cover.
+Chris and Catherine share their date at the amusement park, in a restaurant where Chris' wife Kirsty works as a waitress, but is careful to not blow his cover.
 The man from the party follows them to the restaurant, and when Catherine tries to follow him out, she sees the Tunnel of Horrors ride and has a panic attack.
-Chris goes to the hospital with her, and they both eventually have sex.
+Chris goes to the hospital with her.
 Catherine eventually takes Chris to her family mansion to get him acquainted with the family.
-Her older sister, flirtatious and insidious Barbara, surprises them while Chris drives by her appearing on horseback.
-The sisters taunt each other before they head separate ways.
+Her older sister, the flirtatious and insidious Barbara, surprises them while Chris drives by her appearing on horseback.
 At the mansion, Chris meets Günther, the deaf-mute stableman, maid Sybil, and butler Bruno.
 Barbara continuously comes onto Chris, but he rejects her every time.
 Johannes' study, where his things are being moved to, is off limits by the orders of matriarch Magda, who's still in shock from her husband's death and speaks to him as if he can hear her from beyond.
-She wears the same ring as the woman who was present with the Nazi soldier and the restrained mother and son in Berlin all those years back.
+She wears the same ring as the woman who was present in the opening Berlin bombing.

 Chris tries to get inside the restricted room, but Magda forbids it and takes him to their dining room.
 Barbara antagonizes everyone at the dinner table, peaking when she accuses Catherine of killing Johannes from being the last person with him.
-The same moment Magda hits Barbara hard for the accusation, Catherine collapses, which reveals she's had a heart problem since she was a child.
-Barbara just sees it as attention-seeking behavior, and Magda says to her dead husband Catherine isn't guilty, while adding she preferred she wasn't involved with any men.
-The doctor tells Chris to leave Catherine be to recover, but he stays by her bedside nevertheless.
+Catherine collapses, which reveals she's had a heart problem since she was a child.
+Barbara just sees it as attention-seeking behavior, and Magda says to her dead husband Catherine isn't guilty.

 Chris rummages through the bedroom for any alarming finds, eventually seeing a revolver in a drawer under a nightgown.
 Chris hears a noise outside and investigates, passing by the study, which is shown to have its lights on and movement inside.
 At the barn, he sees Barbara and Günther are having an affair.
 The next morning, Magda lets Chris into the study when he tries to sneak in.
-An Inspector Huber is reading through the family finances, where he determines Johannes feared he was in danger and thus took out the policy before he was murdered.
+Meanwhile, Inspector Huber is reading through the family finances, where he determines Johannes feared he was in danger and thus took out the policy before he was murdered.
 The painting of Johannes, showing with a suit and cane, resembles an unseen figure near the mansion the night before.
 On a horseback ride, Barbara offers Chris information on Johannes' murder at a late night meeting in the barn.
 After Chris kisses Catherine in her bed while she sleeps, which results in Magda making him leave for her to rest, Chris sees Barbara in the barn naked and wanting sex.
 Chris agrees, and Günther watches them through the window.